sergiotaborda/lense-lang/docs/content/tour.md

 36
 ~~~~

-If the internal function returns void, the secound applied function cannot have parameters.
+If the internal function returns void, the second applied function cannot have parameters.

 ~~~~brush: lense
      Callable<Int, Void> f = () -> 2;